MicrosoftDocs/microsoft-365-docs/microsoft-365/commerce/subscriptions/self-service-purchase-faq.md

 ### Will self-service purchase be enabled for services beyond the Power Platform products?

-At this time, the Power Platform family of products are the only services being offered for users to buy through self-service purchase.
+At this time, the Power Platform family of products are the only services being offered through self-service purchase.

 ## Making a self-service purchase

 ### How does a customer make a self-service purchase?

 Customers will be able to make a self-service purchase online from the Microsoft Power BI, PowerApps, and Flow websites.
-Customers will first be asked to enter an email address to ensure they’re a user in an existing Azure Active Directory tenant, and then they’ll be directed to log in.
+Customers will first be asked to enter an email address to ensure they’re a user in an existing Azure Active Directory (AAD) tenant, and then they’ll be directed to log in by using their AAD credentials.
 After logging in, the customer will be asked to select how many subscriptions they want to purchase and provide credit card payment.
 When the purchase is complete, they’ll be able to start using their subscription.
 The purchaser will also be able to access a limited view of the <a href="https://go.microsoft.com/fwlink/p/?linkid=2024339" target="_blank">Microsoft 365 admin center</a> where they can enable other people in their organization to use the product.

 ### What are the payment options for self-service purchases?